Sheridan Snyder: Cambridge Machine Corporation

-Snyder's start-up Cambridge Machine Corporation, initiated the development and invention of high-speed mailing/envelope inserting machines.
-By 1970 Snyder had sold Cambridge Machine Corporation to Pitney-Bowes and he began working for them as National Sales Account manager.
+Snyder founded Cambridge Machine Corporation, which initiated the development and invention of high-speed mailing/envelope inserting machines.
+By 1970 Snyder had sold Cambridge Machine Corporation to Pitney-Bowes, where he subsequently worked as National Sales Account manager.

 Instapak

-In 1971, Snyder founded a start-up packaging company, Instapak, funded by venture capitalist, Ed Glassmeyer.
-Instapak markets "foam-in-place packaging"—revolutionary for its time— that creates a protective barrier for heavy, fragile instrumentation and computer systems.
+In 1971, Snyder founded a packaging company, Instapak, funded by venture capitalist, Ed Glassmeyer.
+Instapak markets "foam-in-place packaging" that creates a protective barrier for heavy, fragile instrumentation and computer systems.
 Instapak is now the largest division of Sealed Air Corporation (NYSE: SEE), with more than 5,500 employees and revenues of $1 billion.

 Biotechnology

-In 1981, Glassmeyer's entry into the then-embryonic biotechnology industry by starting up Genzyme—a biotechnology firm—was in response to Glassmeyer's challenge.